 Grouping & Fingerprints

-All events have a fingerprint and events with the same fingerprint are grouped together.
+All events have a fingerprint.
+Events with the same fingerprint are grouped together into an issue.
 By default, Sentry will run one of our built-in grouping algorithms to generate a fingerprint based on information available within the event such as

 message.
 To extend the default grouping behavior or change it completely, you can use a combination of the following options:

 Each time the default behavior is modified, Sentry releases it as a new version so it does not affect how existing issues are grouped.
 When you create a Sentry project, the latest and greatest version of the grouping algorithm is automatically selected.
 This means that the grouping behavior is consistent within a project.
 If you want to upgrade an existing project to a new grouping algorithm version, you can do so in the project settings.
-Note that you can only upgrade whhen upgrading you will very likely see new groups being created.
+When upgrading you will very likely see new groups being created.

 All versions consider the